Hush'd Be the Camps To-Day: Writing and publication

 Whitman was home in Brooklyn on a break from his job with the Department of the Interior when he heard of Lincoln's assassination.
 He recalled that, although breakfast was served, the family did not eat and "not a word was spoken all day".
 He heard a similar story that troops under William Tecumseh Sherman on their homeward march were loud and jubilant until they heard the news about Lincoln, which stunned them into silence.

 Although the poem is narrated from the point of view of a witness of Lincoln lying in state, Whitman himself likely didn't see it personally.
-The original subtitle of the poem included "April 19", the date of Lincoln's coffin was on display in the East Wing of the White House, but Whitman did not leave Brooklyn for Washington, D. C. until April 24.
+The original subtitle of the poem included "April 19", the date Lincoln's coffin was on display in the East Wing of the White House, but Whitman did not leave Brooklyn for Washington, D. C. until April 24.
 He therefore also missed the ceremonies in New York when Lincoln's body was there on April 24.

 The first poem that Whitman wrote on Lincoln's assassination was "Hush'd Be the Camps To-Day", which was dated April 19, 1865—the day of Lincoln's funeral in Washington.
 Although Drum-Taps had already begun the process of being published on April 1, Whitman felt it would be incomplete without a poem on Lincoln's death and hastily added "Hush'd Be the Camps To-Day".
 William Coyle, in his book The Poet and the President, gives a formal publication date of May 4, 1865, for the poem.
 It was later republished in the 1871 edition of Leaves of Grass in the "Memories of President Lincoln" cluster.
 Several commas were removed and the fourth stanza was revised.